In customer service, your customer health score is a lot like the check engine light in your car.

 Customer Health Score

-The customer health score tells you exactly where a customer falls on your customer retention scale.
-Healthy customers are more likely to stay while unhealthy customers are more likely to churn.
-It's important to establish a customer health scoring system because this gives you the power to identify unhappy customers before it's too late.
+The customer health score tells you where a customer falls on your customer retention scale.
+Healthy customers are more likely to stay, while unhealthy customers are at risk of churning.
+Establishing a customer health scoring system is important because it allows you to identify unhappy customers before it's too late.

 How to Calculate Customer Health Score